 Not all plants grow in soil.
 There are a huge number of plants that thrive in water.
-But don’t you need a pond and lots of space to grow them?
+Wouldn’t you need a pond and lots of space to grow them?
 Not at all!
 You can grow water plants in anything that holds water, and you can go as small as you like.
 DIY patio water gardens are a great, non-traditional way to grow in small spaces.
 Keep reading to learn about patio water garden plants and designing water gardens for patio spaces.

 Patio Water Garden Containers